realitysetsin/php-interview/phone-screen/README.md

 # Phone Screen
-Questions and snippets to quickly screen candidates
+Questions and snippets to quickly screen candidates for further discussion in-person.

 ## Technical Questions

 * What is distinguishes an abstract class from an ordinary class?
 What distinguishes an abstract class from an interface?
 What is a final class?
 What about a trait?
 * What is the difference between a public, private, and protected function?
+* What is the difference between method overloading and method overriding?
+Which is not allowed in PHP?
 * Explain MVC concepts like: Router, Autoloader, Front Controller.
 What purpose does an ORM serve?
 * What does it mean for a web service to be considered RESTful?